agiledesign2/django-base-ajax/README.md

 # Django guide for implementing AJAX
-This is the example project for implementing Forms with Django.
+This is the example project for implementing Forms with Django and ajax.